aandiron/aandiron.github.io/unpublished/when-I-first-came-to-town.md

 --------------------

 * I'll fuck you like that in your car, you riding up and down my shaft, my fingers on your clit.
-I'll fuck you so hard you'll cum over and over again all over my cock.
+I'll fuck you so hard you'll cum over and over again on my cock.
+And I'll hold back as long as I can, but eventually I'll won't be able to control myself and I'll fill your hot pussy with my cum.

 --------------------

-* And when I'm done with you, and you're just done, I'll leave you there without a word.
+* And when I'm done with you, and you're just done, I'll slip away and leave you there without a word.
 A one-time secret lover out of nowhere.

 --------------------